-This course helps students learn how to work with a variety of written, audio, and video texts; to identify their main ideas and supporting evidence; and to use critical evaluations of these texts in the writing of a university-style essay.
+This course helps students learn how to work with a variety of written, audio, and video texts; to identify their mainideas and supporting evidence; and to use critical evaluations of these texts in the writing of a university-style essay.
 Students will also undertake a film study that encourages critical analysis of popular culture and its uses in historical teaching.
-ENGR2F is a prerequisite to this course.